Position Cousteau - Rio +20

 "What can we learn from that photograph, from that magnificent blue-and-white orb hung in the black eternity of the universe?
 First, we can see for ourselves that the earth is a water planet.

-dust of distant planets has been baked and doused with chemicals in the desperate quest ta discover life, but we have discovered only that we are alone in the solar system, and perhaps in the universe.
+There is a limited amount of water on our globe - no more, relatively speaking, than a single droplet of water on an egg - but nonetheless the earth is the only known planet to be washed with this vital liquid, so necessary for life.
+The earth photograph can drive a second lesson home to us; it can finally make us recognize that the inhabitants of the earth must depend upon and support each other.
+The dust of distant planets has been baked and doused with chemicals in the desperate quest ta discover life, but we have discovered only that we are alone in the solar system, and perhaps in the universe.
 There is some reassurance in the photograph, however, despite the solitude it so vividly conveys.…There are no boundaries on the real Planet Earth.
 No France, no Europe, no United States, no Soviet Union, no China, Taiwan, East or Corea.
 Rivers flow unimpeded across the swaths of continents.
 The persistent tides -the pulse of the sea- do not discriminate; they push against all the varied shores on earth.
 Mapmakers are not the only ones to have drawn divisive lines; segregation pervades our earthbound vision of ourselves.
 We are instructed in Western Civilization and Oriental Thought; our education comes in fractions.
 Even the calendar separates one people from another - solipsistic generations, bereft of connections to the past and the future, feel responsibility neither to ancestors nor to progeny, only to themselves.

-have we failed to realize that we are one people but we have forgotten that we have only one planet. »
+As though lacerating time and culture were not enough, we have lacerated the earth as well.
+Not only have we failed to realize that we are one people but we have forgotten that we have only one planet. »

 And under the pretext of an economic crisis that should be more important then everything else, during summit after summit, we continue to be short sighted!